RobKenis/rob-kenis-dot-dev/docs/aws-summit-2024/1-keynote.md

 The middle layer contains tools to build and scale FMs and LLMs.
 Amazon Bedrock is a fully managed service that provides base models.
 Bedrock includes guard rails to use AI in a responsible way.

+The top of the stack consists of apps that leverage FMs and LLMs.
+Amazon Q is the genrative AI powered assistant, that's tailored to your business.

 ### PostNL

 PostNL delivers 1.1M parcels per day.
 Over the centuries they've adapted from horeses to cars, from physical offices to online offices